 Pritchett, Waller M., Papers, 1884-1913, (C2887)

-Family and personal correspondence, bills and receipts, and letters of sympathy on wife's death.
+The papers of Waller M. Pritchett contain family and personal correspondence, bills and receipts, and letters of sympathy on his wife's death.

 Puchta, Randolph E. (1928-2006), Interview, 1998, (C2521)